 States are allowed to make their own laws concerning labor relations, but all of these laws must comply with the federal statute, known as the National Labor Relations Act.
 Labor law also refers to the set of standards for working conditions and wage laws.
 These laws prohibit child labor and sets a minimum wage.
 They also follow the Fair Labor Standards Act.

 Our firm specializes in labor law, construction accidents, vehicle accidents and personal injuries for clients across Long Island, New York.
+Check out the reasons why you may need a personal injury lawyer.
 If you are in need of representation for anything that falls under that umbrella, please contact us today.
 You can reach our office by dialing 516-564-4200.
 When you call, we can provide you with a free, no-obligation consultation and go over any legal issues you are experiencing.
-Get an attorney that works for you!
+Get an attorney that works for you and learn more about how our law firm helps with labor law!
 With our experience on your side, you will be in winning hands.